DataDog/documentation/content/en/security/application_security/api-inventory/_index.md

 ### Service under attack

-This risk is detected for API endpoints that have experienced [attacks](/security/application_security/threats/) in the last week.
+This risk is detected for API endpoints that have experienced [attacks](/security/application_security/threats/) within the last week.

 ### Processing Sensitive Data